Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Results

 Figure~\ref{fig:omegam_sigma8} showcases the marginalized constraints of $\Omega_M$ and $\sigma_8$, compared to the Planck values marked in black lines and the prior volume shown in the orange heatmap.
 The best-fit $\Omega_M$ is consistent with Planck to within $1\sigma$.

 Some RSD studies prefer to quote growth of structure constraints with the parameter combination $f\sigma_8$, where f is the growth rate of structure obtained from linear perturbation theory, $f = d \ln D/d \ln a$, where $D$ is the positive growth factor and $a$ is the scale factor.
-Using the publicly available \textsc{colossus} code to compute $f$, we derive $f\sigma_8$ constraints at $z = 0$:
+To compute $f$, we first use the publicly available \textsc{colossus} code \citep[][]{2018Diemer} to analytically derive $D(a)$ for uniformly sampled cosmologies from our posterior chains.
+Then we compute $f\sigma_8$ constraints at $z = 0$:

 More commonly, the $f\sigma_8$ constraints are quoted at the effective redshift of the sample $z_\mathrm{eff}$.
 We derive and compare our $f\sigma_8(z_\mathrm{eff})$ constraints to Planck and other late-time clustering studies in section~\ref{subsec:compare_sigma8}.
 The equivalent cosmological parameter combination to $f\sigma_8$ probed by large-scale lensing probes is $S_8 = \sqrt{(\Omega_M/0.3)}\sigma_8$.
 We derive marginalized $S_8$ constraints: